9 Common Memorial Day Weekend Hazards That Are Dangerous for Pets · Kinship

 Stay cool and avoid heatstroke.

-With temps on the rise and summer around the corner, heatstroke is a very real riskopens in a new tab for dogs.
-Make sure yours has access to shade and cold water, don’t leave them outside for an extended period of time, and watch out for symptoms of heatstroke, including excessive panting or drooling, a bright red or purple tongue, or increased heart rate.
-Brachycephalic dogsopens in a new tab, such as Bulldogs and Pugs, are especially at risk because their short snouts make panting (a dog’s natural cooling mechanism) extra challenging.
+The sun’s finally out, and with temperatures on the rise, heatstroke is a very real risk for dogs.
+Be sure your pup has access to cold water and shade, don’t leave them in the sun for an extended period of time, and keep an eye out for symptoms of heatstroke, including a bright red or purple tongue, excessive panting or drooling, or increased heart rate.
+Brachycephalic dogs, such as Bulldogs and Pugs, are especially at risk because their short snouts make panting (a dog’s natural cooling mechanism) extra challenging.
 They often exhibit additional signs of overheating like wobbling or vomiting.

-If any of these symptoms appear, move them to an air-conditioned environment and cover them with a wet towel ASAP.
+If you notice any of these symptoms, move your dog to an air-conditioned environment and cover them with a wet towel ASAP.
 If they don’t cool down and stop panting, take them to an ER vet as heatstroke (again, particularly in certain breeds) can be fatal.

 Hold the bug spray.

-Avoid spraying your pet with insect repellant, and only use sunscreen that is intended for animal use; human products can be toxic to them.
-Exposure to bug spray that contains DEET can lead to neurological problems.
-Ingestion of sunscreen products can result in drooling, vomiting, diarrheaopens in a new tab, excessive thirst, and lethargy.
+Only use sunscreen that is specifically intended for animal use, and don’t spray your pet with insect repellant; human products can often be toxic to dogs.
+Exposure to bug spray that contains DEET can lead to neurological problems, and ingestion of sunscreen products can result in drooling, vomiting, diarrhea, excessive thirst, and lethargy.
 Citronella candles, insect coils, and oil-based insect repellents can also cause stomach irritation and possibly central nervous system depression.
-So what can you use to ward off mosquitos?
-Look for pet-safe, all-natural mosquito repellants like those made by Wondercideopens in a new tab.
+There are options, though.
+Look for pet-safe, all-natural mosquito repellants like those made by Wondercide.

 Keep matches and lighter fluid out of reach.

 This should be obvious, but you’d be surprised!
 Lighter fluid can be irritating to the skin.
-If ingested, it can produce irritation of the stomach and intestines, and it can cause aspiration pneumonia if it is inhaled.
+If ingested, it can cause issues in a dog’s stomach and intestines, as well as aspiration pneumonia if it is inhaled.
 And certain types of matches contain chlorates that can damage blood cells and result in difficulty breathing or kidney disease in severe cases.
-So, after firing up the grill, put everything away.
+So, after firing up the grill, put everything away securely.

 Consider calming aids to help them chill.